HPAS

 SUB UNIT–2: Role of Civil Society and Welfare Schemes

-• Issues relating to quality of life: livelihood, poverty, hunger, disease, and social inclusiveness
+• Issues relating to quality of life (livelihood, poverty, hunger, disease)

 SUB UNIT–3: Governance in Himachal Pradesh

-• Implementation of the 73rd and 74th Constitutional Amendments in Himachal Pradesh
+• Implementation of 73rd and 74th Amendments in HP

-📌 Note: All topics under SUB UNIT-3 are relevant to Himachal Pradesh.
+📌 All topics under SUB UNIT-3 are relevant to Himachal Pradesh.

 🔸 UNIT–III: INDIA & GLOBAL AFFAIRS + HP-SPECIFIC ISSUES